IrinaStatsLab/Awesome-CGM/README.md

   * Found by Elizabeth Chun.
 CGM Processor by Elizabeth Chun.
 Uploaded by Elizabeth Chun.
 Updated Processor by Neo Kok.

 * [Hall (2018)](https://github.com/irinagain/Awesome-CGM/wiki/Hall-(2018))
   * This study analyzes how blood glucose fluctuates in healthy individuals by using a CGM to monitor glucose.
 Standardized meals (breakfast only) were given to a subset of patients in order to monitor the effect of meals on the glucose readings of healthy individuals.
-The subjects in this study had no prior diabetes diagnosis.
+The 57 subjects in this study had no prior diabetes diagnosis but 5 were diagnosed with Type 2 on study screening and a further 14 with pre-diabetes.
   * Found by Elizabeth Chun.
 CGM Processor by David Buchanan, Sangaman Senthil, Elizabeth Chun.
 Uploaded by Elizabeth Chun, Mary Martin.

 * [Åm (2018)](https://github.com/irinagain/Awesome-CGM/wiki/%C3%85m-(2018))